 An ATS can be used to search for candidates with certain skills, job titles, degrees, certifications, or keywords listed on their resume.

-For example, to fill our position of Content Writer, we could search for resumes that only include the skill “seo”.
-That would immediately take the candidate pool down to about 500.
+For example, to fill our position of Visual Designer, we could search for resumes that only include the skill “brand identity”.
+That would immediately narrow the candidate pool down.

 The action plan for job seekers is simple.